 Technology: The district provides an excellent technology infrastructure and equipment to support its teachers, students and operational needs.
 We utilize the latest technology and give our students the information they need to succeed in the real world.
 Our staff is trained in the current techniques as best as can be achieved in our ever-changing world.
 The technology provided to students and staff is state of the art.
 The school recently provided all teaching staff with IPADs to use to improve daily instruction and use for professional development.
-We also have an excellent Technology Team, a technician at each building, to help us with any technology needs that arise.
-Our technology department works tirelessly to keep us running!
+Our Technology Team, including a technician at each building, helps us with any technology needs that arise.